arduino/docs-content/content/hardware/04.pro/carriers/portenta-breakout/datasheet/datasheet.md

 *   **BOOT**: When set to ON enables the embedded bootloader.
 Firmware can be uploaded via the USB port on the breakout board (DFU).
 USB-A to USB-A  (non-crossover) cable required.
 The Portenta H7 has to be powered through the USB-C® connector or VIN.

 ### RJ-45 Connector
-The RJ-45 Connector allows to plug-in an ethernet cable and connect to your network.
+The RJ-45 Connector allows to plug in an ethernet cable and connect to your network.

 By default it is compatible with the **Arduino Portenta H7** as the jumper pads are joint with copper.

-To **allow** compatibility with the **Arduino Portenta X8** it is needed to cut 2 jumper-pads, located on top of the to the RJ-45 Connector, below the SD holder, on the left side of the Carrier as show in the following picture.
+To **allow** compatibility with the **Arduino Portenta X8** it is needed to cut 2 jumper pads, located on top of the the RJ-45 Connector, below the SD holder, on the left side of the Carrier as shown in the following picture.

 ![Ethernet Jumper pads](assets/breakoutCarrierEthernetSolderJumpers.svg)

 ## Board Operation
 **Note:** This board is intended to operate together with Portenta H7 (see section 1.4 Solution Overview).

 ### Getting Started - IDE
 If you want to program your Portenta H7 with the Breakout Board while offline you need to install the Arduino Desktop IDE **[1]**.
 To connect your Portenta H7 with the Portenta Breakout Board to your computer, you will need a Type-C USB cable.
 This also provides power to both the Portenta H7 as well as the Portenta Breakout Board.
 Alternatively, in order to provide power to the USB connectors and the 5V pins, a 5V source must be applied to J8.
 This will also provide power to the Portenta H7.

 ### Getting Started - Arduino Web Editor
 All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor **[2]**, by just installing a simple plugin.

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino IoT Cloud
-All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino IoT-enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches
 Sample sketches can be found either in the “Examples” menu in the Arduino IDE or in the “Documentation” section of the Arduino Pro website **[4]**

 ### Online Resources
 Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more

 ### Board Recovery
-In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by double-tapping the reset button right after power up.
+In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by double-tapping the reset button right after powering it up.

 ## Connector Pinouts
-The Portenta Breakout Board provides easy access to the pins on the high density connector of the Portenta family.
+The Portenta Breakout Board provides easy access to the pins on the high-density connector of the Portenta family.
 The Portenta Breakout Board is shipped in a headerless configuration to provide flexibility in using 2.54mm compatible connectors to meet their specific application.

 ![Pinouts](assets/breakoutCarrierPinOut.jpg)